 Todd Chapman wasted little time making his mark on the Kansas women’s tennis program.
 Chapman, who was named head women’s tennis coach at KU in June 2013, led the Jayhawks back to the NCAA Championship for the first time in 17 years in just his third season at the helm of the KU program.
 Two years later, the Jayhawks were back in the NCAAs for the third-consecutive season for the first time in 19 years.

-Chapman’s six-year tenure at Kansas is littered with accolades and achievements not seen by Kansas tennis in quite some time as he has orchestrated the program’s return to the national stage.
+Chapman’s seven-year tenure at Kansas is littered with accolades and achievements not seen by Kansas tennis in quite some time as he has orchestrated the program’s return to the national stage.

 The Kansas tennis team had arguably its best season in the history of the program in 2019.
 KU sent four student-athletes to the prestigious Riviera ITA Women’s All-American Championships for the second time in three years.
 Jayhawks’ Nina Khmelnitckaia and Janet Koch were crowned doubles champions.
 The Jayhawks had a record setting three players, Khmelnitckaia, Koch and Anastasia Rychagova (who was also named ITA Central Region Player of the Year) named ITA All-Americans in singles and doubles.
 Kansas advanced to the Sweet 16 for the first time in 21 years after hosting the NCAA First and Second Rounds.
 Nationally recognized for the dominant campaign Chapman earned the ITA Central Region Coach of the Year and Big 12 Coach of the year.
 Kansas spent 16-straight weeks ranked in the top-20 and reached a program high No. 7 ranking in February.